Skip to content

 Step 1: Simply click to open the datastore on which you ran the operation.

-Step 2: After click on datastore, select the "Activity" tab to view the ongoing operation.
+Step 2: After clicking on the datastore, select the "Activity" tab to view the ongoing operation.